DaCUtePotato/appify_mac/README.md

 # Appify
 ## Brief Introduction?
-Appify is quick and easy way to sign your mac apps locally.
+Appify is quick and easy way to sign your mac apps locally. (intended more for the non-admin Mac userbase such as meeeeeeeeee)
 Ever had the problem that a shady app you just downloaded from a weird, 10-yo website doesn't get executed because your mac thinks it isn't verified and deems it unsafe?
 Fear no more for I have a solution: *drumroll* **appify!!** *victory music*.

 ## Installation